browne0/FactsOfToday/README.md

   - @browne0, @tragessere
 - [x] As a user I would like to open a calendar view to pick from further dates more quickly.
   - @browne0
-- [ ] As a user I would like to tap the ‘today’ button to get back to the current day.
+- [x] As a user I would like to tap the ‘today’ button to get back to the current day.
+- - @browne0

 #Optional User Stories: